How to Improve Piglet Survival Rate with Trace Mineral Nutrition

 - Heavier weaning weights mean the pig should achieve a heavier finishing weight more efficiently … resulting in less time in the finishing barn.

-To learn more about this research study, download the Research Now Report.
 For more information about the benefits of incorporating Zinpro Performance Minerals into swine diets, contact a Zinpro representative today.